fabioedoardoluigialberto/mtg_deck_simulator/README.md

 Slower decks will show a larger number of cards in hand until later rounds.
 This tool goes beyond simple estimates of deck balance by looking at the histogram of mana costs.
 Given the absence of Python based MTG engines and simulators, this project has enough reasons to exist in my humble opinion.
-It can be extended in the future by including card types such as creatures, enchantments, etc. or mana producing cards using APIs and databases freely (?) available from the web.
+It can be extended in the future by including card types such as creatures, enchantments, etc. or mana producing cards using APIs and databases freely available from the web such as https://github.com/MagicTheGathering/mtg-sdk-python.

 # How to use it
 Start a Jupyter notebook server and open the open the notebook.